Ese973/Biomedical-Corruption-Detection/README.md

 # Biomedical Image Corruption Detection System

-A deep learning system for detecting and classifying image corruption in medial imaging datasets
+A deep learning system for detecting and classifying image corruption in medial imaging datasets.

 ## Overview

 This project addresses a challenging in medical imaging: detecting corrupted or degraded images before they lead to misdiagnosis.
 Using computer vision and deep learning, this system automatically identifies five types of image corruptions with 93.8% accuracy.

+## Features
+- Multi-class corruption detection
+- Real-time inference capability
+- Trained on chest X-ray images
+- Potential for production-ready PyTorch implementation
+- Comprehensive evaluation metrics

+## Data

+Data can be downloaded from NIH Chest X-Ray dataset (https://www.kaggle.com/datasets/nih-chest-xrays/data).
+The usable subset of data and images used in this project were extracted from Data_Entry_2017.csv (compact) and images_001.
+Reproducibility with other image sets is currently being tested.

+## Requirements

+To install the requirements use the requirements.txt file within a created environment.

+## Example Usage

+All command need to be executed from the 'src' folder.
+Otherwise, the full path needs to be included in the command.